-This absolutism about how pure perseverance and acting on your good ideas in order to eventually reach the mountaintop, is very dangerous thinking.
+This absolutism about how how pure perseverance and action will make you eventually reach the mountaintop is very dangerous thinking.
 It’s a fact that most startups fail.
-There is an overwhelming amount of data that promising startups more often fail than they do succeed.
-That’s why knowing about the principles of the ‘Lean Startup’ will give you the right perspective.
-It is cruel in its truth, but at the same time it provides real hope – not false fanatic hope in the likes of a venture capitalist knocking on your door looking to invest after watching your awesome video commercial – but a real-founded hope that, if you just learn to put your product out there (without it being totally perfect), more often than not, the customers won’t really notice the flaws.
-And you’ve actually released a product.
-And the opposite of customer acceptance would be cruel customer feedback, which would be a good point to decide whether to ‘pivot’ or ‘persevere’ – another insightful principle presented in Ries’ book.
+There is an overwhelming amount of data that shows how promising startups fail more often than they succeed.
+That’s why knowing the principles of the lean startup will give you the right perspective.
+It is cruel in its truth, but at the same time it provides real hope instead of some false, fanatic hope that a venture capitalist will come knocking on your door looking to invest after watching your awesome video commercial.
+The book will convince you that if you just put your product out there (without it being totally perfect), more often than not, customers won’t really notice the flaws, and you’ve actually released a product.
+Sometimes, harsh customer feedback will help you decide whether to ‘pivot’ or ‘persevere,’ another insightful principle presented in Ries’ book.

 Before this article turns into a full-blown advertisement on Eric Ries’ book, let’s take a look at what he means by a minimum viable product, or MVP.

 A minimum viable product (MVP) emphasizes the impact of learning in new product development.
 A MVP is a version of a new product which allows a team to collect the maximum amount of validated learning about customers without the least effort.